smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Developing the HMI UI/index.md

 A reference list for all supported template views can be found [here](https://smartdevicelink.com/en/guides/sdl-overview-guides/user-interface/supported-templates/).
 This list shows screenshots of the 15 supported template views and how their text, graphic, and soft button components are arranged.

-The defined strings for each template can be found in the [`PredefinedLayout` struct](https://smartdevicelink.com/en/guides/sdl-overview-guides/rpc-spec/#predefinedlayout) in the Mobile API RPC Specification.
+The defined strings for each template can be found in the [PredefinedLayout enum](https://smartdevicelink.com/en/guides/sdl-overview-guides/rpc-spec/#predefinedlayout) in the Mobile API RPC Specification.

 ## Creating the App Menu